UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5-perpetual.md

 ### Funding rate identifier
 1. To calculate uSPAC5_FR, the following steps should be performed:<br>
 1.1.
-Query for the SPAC5 value at the disputed funding rate proposal timestamp.<br>
+Query for the SPAC5 value at the disputed funding rate proposal timestamp.
+Voters should use the open price of the OHLC period that the price request timestamp falls in.<br>
 1.2.
 Query for the cumulative funding rate multiplier (CFRM) at the price request timestamp.<br>
 1.3.
 Then you should multiply the uSPAC5 value and CFRM - this result will be called uSPAC5-FV in future steps.<br>
 1.4.
 Query for the 1-hour TWAP uSPAC5-PERP from the listed AMM pool.
 This will return TWAP uSPAC5-PERP denominated in USDC.
 This rate should be left as is, without conversion between USDC and USD.<br>